kathleenfrench/pls/docs/pages/pls_open.md

 ---
 **Aliases**: o

-**Purpose:**

-open any url in your default browser from the command line, or select from a set of common favorites
+**TL;DR:** open any url in your default browser from the command line, or select from a set of common favorites

 ## Usage: